kanopi/shrubs/README.md

   "TUGBOAT_INSTANCE_ID" : "1234567890"
 }
 ```
-##### Tugboat
+##### Tugboat CLI

 The Tugboat CLI needs a little extra help being installed in AMD64 architecture.
+For example if you are install the CLI within a CI/CD system like CircleCI or GitHub Actions.

 ```bash
 sudo dpkg --add-architecture amd64